proplot-dev/proplot/README.rst

 Contributions
 -------------
 This entire package has so far been written by just `me <https://github.com/lukelbd>`__ -- but I have a day job as a graduate student.
 If you have any ideas for new features or come across any bugs, I'd love to receive a pull request!
-My code should be sufficiently documented and commented so that others are able to modify it.
+You shouldn't have much trouble modifying it -- the comments and documentation are comprehensive.

+Shout out to `bradyrx <https://github.com/bradyrx>`__ for being the guinea pig and helping me fix a lot of the initial bugs.
+Check out his `decadal climate prediction package <https://github.com/bradyrx/climpred>`_.

 Donations
 ---------